whetstoneresearch/doppler-indexer-rs/docs/ON_EVENT_CALLS.md

 2. **Factory collection race window:** During live processing, there may be a brief window where events from newly-created factory contracts are skipped because the factory address hasn't been discovered yet.
 These events will be processed during the next catchup phase.

-3. **Failed calls stored as empty:** If an eth_call fails (e.g., contract reverted), an empty result is stored with empty `value_bytes`.
+3. **Failed calls skipped:** If an eth_call fails (e.g., contract reverted), the result is skipped entirely rather than stored.
 Failed calls during catchup are not automatically retried on subsequent runs.
 Decode failures are logged with warnings.

 4. **No cross-event parameter passing:** Parameters can only be extracted from the triggering event itself, not from other events in the same block or transaction.